-Thanks to our generous sponsors at the Episcopal Diocese of Oregon, the Episcopal Bishop of Oregon Foundation, and the Episcopal Diocese of Eastern Oregon, the convocation is subsidized to allow more people to participate.
-Your $10 registration fee goes toward costs of meals and refreshments, but no one will be turned away due to lack of funds.
+Registration Thanks to our generous sponsors at the Episcopal Diocese of Oregon, the Episcopal Bishop of Oregon Foundation, and the Episcopal Diocese of Eastern Oregon, the convocation is subsidized to allow more people to participate.
+The $10 registration fee goes toward costs of meals and refreshments, but no one will be turned away due to lack of funds.
 Additional donations are welcomed.
-Register securely online now.